 Tree Project in Austria

-The reforestation project in Austria is a cooperation with an association from Lower Austria, which mainly supports small local forest owners with the afforestation of damaged areas.
-We also want to lend a hand and make our contribution so that the forests in Austria, our popular holiday destination, are preserved or can grow again.
-Around 50 million trees are needed to restore the damaged areas.
+The reforestation project in Austria is a collaboration with an association from Lower Austria.
+We mainly support small local forest owners with the afforestation of damaged areas.
+We also want to help and contribute to preserve and regrow Austrian forests, which are popular holiday destinations.
+We need about 50 million trees to restore the damaged areas.

 Tree project in Lower Austria (Waldviertel)

-In principle, only climate-friendly tree species are planted in a mixed forest.
-I.e. we only plant those varieties that are recommended by science.
-The climatic zone, the heights and the location (damp, wet, dry …) are considered in order to make the best possible selection and to ensure the long-term survival of the trees.
-These are tree species such as fir, English and sessile oak, sycamore maple, red beech, wild cherry, larch, pine, alder, Douglas fir, red oak, etc.
+In principle, we only plant climate-friendly tree species in a mixed forest, i.e., we only plant species that science recommends.
+We also consider the climatic zone, heights, and location (damp, wet, dry, etc.) in order to make the best possible selection that will assure the long-term life of the trees.
+The tree species include fir, English and sessile oak, sycamore maple, red beech, wild cherry, larch, pine, alder, Douglas fir, and red oak.